-The School maintains its cash account with one financial institution.
-The School's accounts at this institute, at times, may exceed the federally insured limit.
+The School maintains its cash account with two financial institutions.
+The School's bank accounts at these institutions, at times, may exceed the federally insured limit.
 The School has not experienced any losses in such accounts and does not believe it is exposed to any significant risks.